Moarram/wake/README.md

 Enable sleep: `sudo pmset disablesleep 0`

-One side effect, at least on my machine, is that the keyboard doesn't turn back on when sleep is disabled.
+One side effect, at least on my machine, is that the keyboard backlight doesn't turn back on when sleep is disabled.
 Adjusting the brightness turns it back on though.